secretstartups/handbook/management/team-retrospectives/index.html.md

    through the retrospective in real-time.
 Consider not recording the meeting if the team prefers to not do so in order to be able to speak freely.
 If the team chooses to do a meeting, consider scheduling it twice with one time good for those in EMEA and Eastern AMER time zones, and one time good for those in APAC and Western AMER time zones.
-Also, consider having managers not attend so that attendees feel they can speak freely.
+Also, consider having people leaders not attending if they are not the direct managers of those on the team so that attendees feel they can speak freely.

 ## Having a plan